darxmorph/root-mtk/README.md

 	uid=0(root) gid=0(root) context=u:r:init_shell:s0

 So, if you want to experiment with the basics of the code, go ahead and try it.

-\* device used for testing was from LEAGOO brand.
-I am not affiliated with LEAGOO
+DISCLAIMER: device used for testing was from LEAGOO brand.
+I am not affiliated with LEAGOO.
+Also I don't take any responsibility for whatever you do with this.